Book A Session

 8. Unrealistic Expectations

-Unrealistic expectations about trust and relationships can also lead to trust issues.
+Unrealistic expectations about relationships can also lead to trust issues.
 Some individuals may expect others to be perfect or never make mistakes, setting them up for disappointment.

 9. Lack of Communication